quest-friends/Planning/README.md

 Project Description
 -------------------
-Corpsebook is an app inspired by the [exquisite corpse](http://en.wikipedia.org/wiki/Exquisite_corpse) writing game.
+Gretel is an app inspired by the [exquisite corpse](http://en.wikipedia.org/wiki/Exquisite_corpse) writing game.
 The app adds a geolocation element to the game where participants must physically go to the location of a story to be able to contribute.

 The app has a Rails backend for user authentication and the db of stories and contributions.
 There is a phone app for ios and android built on cordova.